jason-c-daniels/Jcd.BitManipulation/README.md

 1,000,000,000 iterations with 6 operations per iteration took 868.58 ms for an average of 14.5 ns per operation.
 ```

+Even more extensive performance testing is underway with version 3.0.
+Read below for details.

 ## Upcoming Changes

 ### 2.x Summary

 - In the rush to get 2.x out the door I missed including Endianness with some of the extension methods
   and related unit tests.
-I've found a number of these in my work on 3.0 These fixes will be back ported
+I've found a number of these in my work on 3.0.
+Many of these fixes and improvements
-  to 2.x from 3.0 as I find them.
-They will be released in 2.x well ahead of the 3.0 release.
+  have already been back ported to 2.x from 3.0.
+Others will follow as I find them and will be released in
+  2.x well ahead of the 3.0 release.

   _You have my sincerest apologies for these oversights._

-- Other fixes and improvements will be backported from 3.0 to 2.x as appropriate. (e.g. `AggressiveInlining`).

 ### 3.0 Summary